Experience

 Hillside Dairy, Inc. v.
 Lyons, 539 U.S. 59 (2003) (California’s agriculture regulations not exempted from Dormant Commerce Clause restrictions).

 Att’y Gen. v.
-Clarke (2008) ZLR [SC] (Zambia), available at http://www.chr.up.ac.za/index.php/browse-by-country/zambia/500-zambia-attorney-general-v-clarke-2008-ahrlr-zasc-2008-.html (finding presidential order to deport British newspaper columnist for satirical cartoon violated right to freedom of the press).
+Clarke (2008) ZLR [SC] (Zambia), available at https://www.chr.up.ac.za/index.php/browse-by-country/zambia/500-zambia-attorney-general-v-clarke-2008-ahrlr-zasc-2008-.html (finding presidential order to deport British newspaper columnist for satirical cartoon violated right to freedom of the press).

 Peterson v.
 Sutter Med.
 Found., 615 F. Supp.
 3d 1097 (N.D.
 Cal.
 2022) (granting anti-SLAPP motion striking all state-law claims filed by plaintiff physician because they targeted speech in connection with medical peer review proceedings, which is constituted protected petitioning activity, as well as other First Amendment protected speech relating to matters of public interest).